How to Read You Annual Water Report

 Bottled Water

-Bottled water may cause much higher than tap water, but it may be a good temporary choice if your tap water has violations or has contamination from a local source.
+Bottled water may cause much more damage than tap water, but it may be a good temporary choice if your tap water has violations or is contaminated by a local source.
 Natural occurrences would be during flooding.

 The US Food and Drug Administration (FDA) regulates bottled water for drinking.
 FDA also sets quality standards that are more or less equivalent to EPA’s drinking water standards.
 FDA also recommends that bottled water be handled like other food products and refrigerated after opening because bacteria can grow after the bottle is exposed to air.

-Bottled water quality differs among all other brands because of water source, handling, and treatment variations.
+Bottled water quality differs from other brands because of water source, handling, and treatment variations.
 Water is rarely completely free of contaminants.
 In most cases, contaminants are present at very low levels that do not pose serious health risks.

 Home Water Treatment